santa326/ConisioURL/README.md

 # ConisioURL

+PDM link copied from OOTB option are not Microsoft teams friendly.
+The solution is to create https link and redirect to conisio from there.
 This is a high-performance redirection from an https link to a conisio link .

 1. Host this index file on a domain.